 In 2022, a revision of part of the third chapter of my dissertation will appear in the UK journal Angelaki, providing the first comprehensive interpretation of all three volumes of Grace Jantzen’s trilogy, Death and the Displacement of Beauty.

-In general, I see the critique of violence as a postsecular opportunity, and I address some of these themes in a long preparatory article called “Critique of Metaphysical Violence,” published in Dialogue in late 2017.
+In general, I see the critique of violence as a postsecular opportunity, and I first addressed some of these themes in a long preparatory article called “Critique of Metaphysical Violence” which was published in Dialogue in late 2017.
 This article explores some of Jantzen’s work and her critique of Derrida, while also summarizing several strains of thought in political theology.

 Elsewhere I have published preliminary materials on the secular, literary, philosophical, and political Mennonite thinkers who I draw from in the second chapter of my dissertation.
 My project on Mennonite Studies approaches these topics from a broader standpoint and attempts to develop a notion of Mennonite identity beyond confessional or theological categories.